pie-framework/pie-elements/packages/drawing-response/docs/config-schema.json.md

 ### `label` (string)

 Indicates the label for the item that has to be displayed in the Settings Panel

-### `forceEnabled` (boolean)

-Indicates the value for the toggle;
-if true:
-- this property will not be visible in Settings Panel (settings will become automatically false)
-- the model property afferent to it will become automatically false

 ## `ConfigureMathMLProp` (object)